umdfiresa2024/research-light-rail/README.md

 Control cities for **Houston** are other cities in Texas with no rails, no light rails, and less than 5% of other forms of other transportation in light rail opening year.
+This includes Austin, TX, Beaumont, TX, Brownsville, TX, College Station, TX, Corpus Christi, TX, Lewisville, TX, El Paso, TX-NM, Laredo, TX, Lubbock, TX, Odessa, TX, San Antonio, TX, and Waco, TX.

 ![](README_files/figure-commonmark/unnamed-chunk-2-1.png)